PLAID: A Unified Data Model for Machine Learning on Heterogeneous Physics Simulations: PLAID standard

 \section{PLAID standard}

-We propose PLAID, a datamodel for datasets for machine learning applied to physics-related problems.
-PLAID also refers to the library that implements this datamodel, available on \href{gitlab.com/drti/plaid}{GitLab}~\cite{plaid2025}, and to the file format used to store data.
-The primary goal of the library is to provide a general and flexible framework for defining physics-based dataset, along with a corresponding learning task.
-The datamodel is built on CGNS~\cite{poinot2018seven}, leveraging its well-established formalization of a wide range of physical configurations.
+PLAID should be understood as three complementary layers: (i) a machine-learning-oriented data model for heterogeneous physics simulations, (ii) an accompanying open-source library implementing this model through high-level accessors and dataset construction utilities~\href{github.com/PLAID-lib/plaid}{GitHub}~\cite{plaid2025}, and (iii) a benchmark and dataset-distribution layer integrated with modern ML infrastructure.

+\paragraph{Relation to CGNS~\cite{poinot2018seven}.} PLAID does not aim to replace CGNS.
+Instead, it uses CGNS-compatible hierarchical simulation trees as one of its core storage/schema representations and adds ML-specific conventions on top of them: problem definitions, sample-level metadata, input/output field and scalar declarations, train/test split metadata, time-indexed accessors, backend serialization, and standardized benchmark/evaluation interfaces.
+In this sense, CGNS standardizes simulation data structures, whereas PLAID standardizes reusable machine-learning datasets and benchmark tasks derived from heterogeneous simulations.

-PLAID datasets are provided either as human-readable data storage, or stored using Hugging Face datasets tools~\cite{hf_datasets}.
-In the former case, YAML and CSV files can be opened with any text editor, while CGNS files containing physical configurations can be visualized using tools such as ParaView, see Figure~\ref{fig:plaid_format}.
-In the latter, we benefit directly from powerful data management such as caching and online streaming.
+PLAID datasets are provided either in a human-readable format or through efficient storage backends such as Hugging Face Datasets~\cite{hf_datasets} and Zarr~\cite{zarr}.
+In the former case, YAML files can be opened with any text editor, while CGNS files containing physical configurations can be visualized using tools such as ParaView, see Figure~\ref{fig:plaid_format}.
+In the latter case, these backends provide advanced data management capabilities, including online streaming and feature-wise access, allowing subsets of variables to be read without loading the entire dataset.